25% off + free shipping on your first subscription box! Use code YAY25

 The good news is that they are all easily treated and prevented.
 Of these species, there are two types of dog lice: biting and chewing.

-Chewing lice
+Chewing Lice

 Chewing lice survive on skin debris, such as dead skin and dirt.
-This is always why lice prefer unsanitary hosts and unkept environments.
+This is why lice prefer unsanitary hosts and unkept environments.
 The more dead skin, the more food to eat.

 While chewing lice don’t seek to harm your dog, they are scavengers with irritating side effects.
 Chewing lice may crawl around and glue their eggs to your dogs’ hair shafts which can cause: